shrutikochhar/shrutikochhar.github.io/_teaching/capstone.md

 location: "Vancouver, Canada"
 ---

-Mentored final year undergraduate capstone students.
+This course involved mentoring final year undergraduate capstone students.
 I provided design inputs at various stages and helped them to drive the projects to completion.
-Coding was done by the students.
+For Data and ML related projects I provided substantial guidance each week (2019:1,2,3; 2020:1,2; 2021:1,2,3).
+All Coding was done by the students.

 Projects Mentored (2019)
 ======
-1. Integrating Remote Sensing Data
-	* Combine data from various sensors like LIDAR, aerial, and satellite that exist in different resolutions using advanced processing algorithms.
-2. AR Shopping App for iOS
-	* Work with Xcode and ARKit to port the existing android AR app to iOS.
-3. Personal Assistant Voice Recogniition
+1. Personal Assistant Voice Recogniition
 	* The objective of the project is to improve in-vehicle driving performance.
 Targeted deployment on Raspberry Pie.
-4. Healthcare Chatbot
+2. Healthcare Chatbot
 	* Develop a chatbot that can be deployed in a SAAS module and use a ML driven backend.
-5. Data Warehouse Migration
+3. Data Warehouse Migration
 	* Transfer the data warehouse to a cloud service.
 Design a frontend to enable users to extract useful information.
+4. Integrating Remote Sensing Data
+	* Combine data from various sensors like LIDAR, aerial, and satellite that exist in different resolutions using advanced processing algorithms.
+5. AR Shopping App for iOS
+	* Work with Xcode and ARKit to port the existing android AR app to iOS.
 6. Optimizing Clinical Trials Recruitment Through a Mobile App
 	* Optimizing identification of study candidates and promoting awareness of ongoing clinical trials amongst physicians and trainees.